Doctors (2000 TV series): 2000–2016: Decade of Doctors and 3000 episodes

 The first episode of Doctors was transmitted on 26 March 2000.
 In 2002, episodes received an average of 2.5 million viewers.
-Young departed from the position of executive producer on 6 April 2005, with Will Trotter assuming the position from the next day.
+Young departed from the position of executive producer on 6 April 2005, with Will Trotter assuming the position.
 In April 2006, Doctors aired the first same-sex wedding on British television when characters Greg Robinson (Ben Jones) and Rico Da Silva (Felix D'Alviella) got married.
 In 2009, the episode which reached the highest ratings in Doctors history was "Restraint" which was aired on 31 March.
 The episode saw Ruth Pearce (Selina Chilton) admitted to a psychiatric hospital after developing an obsession over colleague and friend Michelle Corrigan (Donnaleigh Bailey).
 Another episode in 2009 that reached 3.4 million viewers was "Cold Comfort", which was the last episode aired in 2009; it involved the Christmas party, which saw Lily Hassan's (Seeta Indrani) marriage proposal to Heston Carter (Owen Brenman) turned down.
 On 26 March 2010, Doctors celebrated its 10th anniversary and 1800th episode.
 Under the title Decade of Doctors, the BBC aired five-minute episodes about the series after each day's episode during the anniversary week.
 In each episode, cast and crew members talked about topics including the conception of the series, their favourite storylines and facts about Doctors.
 That year, the highest watched episode received 2.9 million viewers.
 The average for the year was 2 million viewers.